skip to main content

 Dental and dental hygiene school, especially the first year, is demanding and the numbers of courses require a lot more of your time than a typical undergraduate curriculum.
 It is not unusual for students to have difficulty keeping up with the coursework.
 Many students find that group study offers an important way to review notes and materials after hours.
 Most students simply find a few classmates who live near them or with compatible schedules or lifestyles to allow informal group study in the evenings or on weekends.

-Dr. Ernie Lacy and Ms. Shari Bow in the Office of Student Affairs are always available to assist, guide and counsel students in all areas, both academic and personal.
-The Office of Student Affairs is located in Room 503.
+Dr. Ernie Lacy and Mr. Beau Stuart in the Office of Student Affairs are always available to assist, guide and counsel students in all areas, both academic and personal.
+The Office of Student Affairs is located in Suite 100.

 Psychological Counseling